6/11/2020 UPDATE: Official Statement Regarding the Use of Over-the-Top Dicamba Products

 Under section 24(c) of FIFRA, Ohio can provide registration for additional uses of pesticides to meet "special local needs" if registration for the special use has not previously been denied, disapproved, or canceled by the US EPA.

-Several pesticide products have been registered by ODA to meet a Special Local Need in Ohio.
 In order to use these products for the special local need, the applicator or business must have a copy of the Ohio 24(c) supplemental label.
 These labels can be obtained through the Ohio Pesticide Safety Education Program.

-Experimental Use Permits (EUPs)
+Experimental Use Permits (Section 5 EUPs)